 Showing Pictures on Zoom

 Note: pictures can take up a lot of memory.
 You can compress them to save space without losing much quality.
-After you’ve inserted the pictures, select one, then in the “picture format” menu, near the left side of the screen, you’ll see a number of options.
+After you’ve inserted the pictures, select one picture, then in the “picture format” menu, near the left side of the screen, you’ll see a number of options.
 See the one in the top right of this image that’s a picture with 4 little triangles pointing at each corner?
 Click on that to compress images.
-Unclick the box that says “apply only to this picture” and choose “web” or “print” resolution.
+Unclick the box that says “apply only to this picture” so it will apply to all photos in the presentation and choose “web” or “print” resolution.

 Adding Audio and Video